asdf2727/quantum_emulator/README.md

 and another one might be the global phase shift I execute on RX, RY, RZ.
-Technically the global phase is irrelevant when describing a state as a vector, but I also use those gates as a basis for CRX, CRY, CRZ, and those gates require 0 global phase or else problem arise because of the method I used to make them.
+Technically the global phase is irrelevant when describing a state as a vector, but I also use those gates as a basis for CRX, CRY, CRZ, and those gates require 0 global phase or else problems arise because of the method I used to make them.

 Also, relating the controlled gates, their implementation is pretty much